murphye/envoy-sidecar-perf-istio/README.md

 ## 4) [Demo #1 (Degraded Performance with Naive Performance Testing)](DEMO_1.md)

-This demo shows how the Envoy sidecar can severely impact the performance of an overwhelmed application when naive performance testing is applied.
+This demo shows how the Envoy sidecar can severely impact the performance of an application at small scale and when naive performance testing is applied.

 ## 5) [Demo #2 (Achieving Low Latency at 10K RPS)](DEMO_2.md)